 Dages enrolled in graduate school in 2010 to study feminist, queer, and psychoanalytic theories.
 She attained her M.A. in interdisciplinary gender and performance studies from NYU.

-Her syncretic teaching style has been profoundly impacted by immersion in studies with her mentor Nevine Michaan, founder of Katonah Yoga.
-Katonah Yoga synthesizes Taoist theory, hatha yoga, breathwork, and meditation to create strength, structure, and stability.
-Dages is on the staff at both Katonah Bowery and Sky Ting in Manhattan.
-Recent collaborations include a series of workshops with Elena Brower pairing pranayama and aromatherapy, and retreats and teacher trainings with veteran Katonah teacher Abbie Galvin, Sacred Fig founder Anton Brandt, and Sky Ting co-founder Chloe Kernaghan in Bali, Dominican Republic, Greece, and Morocco.
-Her accomplishments were recently acknowledged in a featured edition of Yoga Sleuth which can be seen here!
+Her syncretic teaching style has been profoundly affected and enriched by immersion in studies with her mentor Nevine Michaan, founder of Katonah Yoga.
+Today, Dages is recognized as a senior teacher within the Katonah Community, distinguished for her insight, her ability to push through the boundaries created by patriarchal thinking, and her empowerment of students with precision, empathy and strength.
+She is on the staff at both The Studio and SKY TING in Manhattan.
+Recent collaborations include a series of workshops with Elena Brower, and retreats and teacher trainings with Abbie Galvin, Sacred Fig founder Anton Brandt, and Sky Ting co-founder Chloe Kernaghan in Bali, Dominican Republic, Greece, Switzerland, and Morocco.
+Her accomplishments were recently acknowledged in a featured edition of Yoga Sleuth.